datea/datea-api/doc/AccountApi.md

 * user's status field is set to 0 (unconfirmed)
 * an email will be sent to the new email address to confirm it

-If you'd like the API to redirect back to your page when the user clicks the activation link sent to him/her, you need to white list your domain with us and also provide the following additional parameters in the user object:
+If you'd like the API to redirect back to your page when the user clicks the activation link sent to him/her, you need to white list your domain with us and provide the relevant urls.

-	{
-		...
-		success_redirect_url: <url>
-		error_redirect_url: <url>
-	}

 ####Reset Password